SizeCredit/size-solidity/README.md

 - Users now support multiple yield curves per market, one per collection they are subscribed to, plus an optional personal configuration.
 - Curators can transfer ownership of their collections.
 - Since users cn subscribe to many collections, each having many rate providers, the "borrow offer should be lower than loan offer" check now has O(C * R) complexity.
 Users should be aware not to subscribe to too many collections or collections with too many rate providers, or market orders targeting them might revert due to gas costs.
+- A rate provider in any market belonging to any collection can prevent all subscribed users from market orders if they set the borrow offer APR greater than or equal to the lend offer APR.

 ##### Breaking changes